Farama-Foundation/PettingZoo/docs/content/basic_usage.md

 ## Interacting With Environments

-Environments can be interacted with using a similar interface to Gym:
+Environments can be interacted with using a similar interface to Gymnasium:

 ``` python
 env.reset()